 4G or 5G

 Most MiFi deals are 4G.
-Although you can get a 5G MiFi from , if you're prepared to spend quite a bit more.
+You can get a 5G MiFi from Vodafone, if you’re prepared to spend a fair bit more.

-Of course, 5G is several times faster than 5G.
-But you'll only get that service in the relatively limited parts of the UK where 5G networks reach.
+Of course, 5G is several times faster than 4G.
+But you'll only get that service in the parts of the UK where 5G networks reach.

 Conversely, 4G is much more widely available.
 And it’s substantially cheaper: you can get a 4G dongle for not much more than £10 per month.

-Just need a MiFi as a short-term fix while you’re without broadband?
+Just need a MiFi as a short-term fix while you’re without a home broadband connection?
 Or maybe for a few weeks while you’re working remotely?

-However, if you’re know you’re going to require a mobile broadband connection for an extended period, it might be smarter to sign up for a 12-month deal.
+However, if you’re know you’re going to require a mobile broadband connection for an extended period, it might be smarter to sign up for a 12-month or 24-month deal.

-How many devices/people are going to be using your Mifi?
-If you’re planning to share your allowance with a few people, you’ll want more than a few GB per month.
-Especially if they’ll be streaming video or playing games.
+How many devices/people are going to be using your MiFi?
+If you’re planning to share your allowance with others, you’ll want more than a few GB per month.
+And if you’ll be using your connection to stream video or play games, it’s worth considering an unlimited data plan.

 What are the pros and cons of mobile WiFi?